General Uncertainty Estimation with Delta Variances: Epistemic Variance of Quantities of Interest

 \begin{definition} Given any function $\derivedQtheta$ and a posterior over parameters $p(\theta|f, \Data)$ resulting from training $\ftheta$ on data $\Data$ the \emph{Epistemic Variance of $\derivedQtheta(z)$} is defined as

 where $\Variance{X} \defeq \Expectation{X^2} - \Expectation{X}^2$. \end{definition}

-\paragraph{Frequentist Definition} Leave-one-out cross-validation \cite{Quenouille:1949Correlation} is a frequentist counterpart to Epistemic Variance.
+\paragraph{Frequentist Definitions} Leave-one-out cross-validation \cite{Quenouille:1949Correlation} is a frequentist counterpart to Epistemic Variance.
 It computes the variance of $\derivedQtheta(z)$ induced by removing a random element from the training data and re-estimating the parameters $\theta$.
+It is multiplied by $N$ to match the scale of the Bayesian and Bootstrapped Epistemic Variance.